Two-level adiabatic transition probability for small avoided crossings generated by tangential intersections: Results

 \begin{condition} $V(t)$ is real-analytic on an interval containing $[t_n, t_1]$. \end{condition}

 Under this condition, when $\e$ is small enough, there exist $2m_k$ zeros of $V(t)^2 + \e^2$ near each $t= t_k$ like the power roots.
-We call these zeros turning points and denote the nearest two turning points to the real axis on the upper half-plane by $\zeta_{k,1}(\e), \zeta_{k,m_k}(\e)$, which behave like as $\e\to 0$.
-As in \cite{WaZe21_01}, the action integral $A_{k,j}(\e)$ for $j =1, m_k$ is given by \ben A_{k,j} := 2 \int_{t_k}^{\zeta_{k,j}(\e)} \sqrt{V(t)^2 + \e^2}\, dt, \een where the path is the segment from $t_k$ to $\zeta_{k,j}(\e)$ and the branch of the square root of the integrand is $\e$ at $t=t_k$.
-Note that ${\rm Im}\, A_{k,j} >0$ on this branch and there exist $a_{k,j}>0$ such that
+We call these zeros turning points and denote the nearest two turning points to the real axis on the upper half-plane by $\zeta_{k,1}(\e)$, $\zeta_{k,m_k}(\e)$, which behave like